 All companies based in Amsterdam, Amstelveen, Almere, Hilversum and Haarlemmermeer who are official sponsors or recognized partners of the IND can make use of the Expatcenter’s streamlined procedures.
 Further information on the procedure of highly skilled migrants can be found on the IND website.

 The Amsterdam Expatcenter was the first of its kind in the Netherlands, and was created to better meet the needs of international companies in the Amsterdam area.
-Since its opening in 2008, the center has proved to be very successful with hundreds of international companies making use of the streamlined procedures and more than 21,000 expats (as of March 2013) have visited the office at the WTC for registration.
+Since its opening in 2008, the center has proved to be very successful with hundreds of international companies making use of the streamlined procedures and more than 21,000 expats (as of September 2013) have visited the office at the WTC for registration.

 The collective efforts have paid off; in a 2011 survey, companies ranked the services provided by the Expatcenter at 8.7 out of 10.
 This is a notable improvement from the 5 out of 10 ranking given to the former procedure.

 Via the Expatcenter procedure employers are allowed to initiate the registration for a residence permit prior to their new employee’s arrival in the country.
 This allows highly skilled migrants (and their family members) to complete several important formalities in a single visit to the Expatcenter.

 Expats are able, in one appointment, to collect their residence permit and simultaneously complete the necessary registration with their municipality.
 As a result, they will also receive their citizen service number (BSN), allowing them to open a Dutch bank account, amongst other things.
 An early IND approval (in the form of a sticker) is available for companies who would like their expat employees to start working within two weeks after initiating the application with the IND.
 As of 2011, applications for the 30% ruling can also be made via the Expatcenter.